yu-ming-chen/tp/docs/UserGuide.md

 Format: `redo`

-You can use this command to redo a previously undone command.
+You can use this command to redo a previously undid command.

-✏️ Example: `undo`
+✏️ Example: `redo`

-This will cause NUSave to revert to its state after the executing the previously undone command as seen in Figure 5.1.3.1 below:
+This will revert NUSave to its state before the previous undo command was executed as seen in Figure 5.1.3.1 below:

 ![Example of redo command](images/CommandScreenShots/5_1_3_1_redo.png)